chujianLin/hello-world/README.md

 学习repository

 Hello,I'm Walter!
-This is my first time use Github!Let's rock and roll!
+This is my second time use Github!Let's rock and roll!
+Let's review how to create a brand and commit!